 Please always use the toilet facilities provided.
 If there are none, go at least 50m away from water sources and people's homes.
-Cover everything and carry back with you in a plastic bag for appropriate disposal later sanitary napkins and baby diapers, or burn it if there is no risk of fire.
-But avoid throwing waste on a fire as it might cause offence - many locals consider fire to be sacred.
+Cover everything and carry any sanitary napkins or baby diapers back with you in a plastic bag for appropriate disposal later.
+But avoid throwing waste on a fire as it might cause offence - many locals consider fire to be sacred